Last Updated: Jul 15, 2024 Value Broking 5 Mins 2.3K

 Gross Exposure Margin

-You can gross exposure margin on daily significant positions for every stock in the market.
-Brokers will have to collect security as cash or bank guarantee to avoid default for the positions a trader goes for on the given day.
+This type of margin is the total value of all your open positions in the market.
+It helps to control the overall portfolio risk by limiting the total exposure.
+Brokers will have to collect security as cash or bank guarantees to avoid default on the positions a trader goes for on the given day.

 Daily/Initial Margin

-At each trading day’s end, brokers will collect margin payable against open positions from its users.
-These open positions can be on the buy-side or the sell-side.
+At each trading day’s end, brokers will collect the margin payable against open positions from their users.
+These open positions can be on the buy side or the sell side.
 Daily margins are helpful to avoid eventualities taking between two trading days.
 While trading in derivatives, you must put an initial margin before opening the Futures transaction’s day when buying or selling.
 The calculation of margins depends on the changes that occur in it.

 Special Margin

-You need to pay exceptional margins on stocks that undergo abnormal share price or volume movement.
-It is almost like a surveillance measure used for checking out speculative activity in a particular scrip.
+You need to pay exceptional margins on stocks with abnormal share prices or volume movement.
+It is almost like a surveillance measure used to check out speculative activity in a particular script.
 For example, at the Bombay Stock Exchange (BSE), there will be a margin of 25% or 50%.
 But, essentially, it is dependent upon the sharp movement of share price or volume.

 Mark to Market Margin

-Mark to market margin means the amount of difference you need to pay whether you buy or sell.
+Mark-to-market margin means the difference you need to pay whether you buy or sell.
 For example, you need to make payments when there is a plunge in the market price below the transaction price or an increase above the transaction price.
 The calculation of margins depends on the difference between a particular day’s close and the previous day’s close.
 You can find it in F&O mostly.

 Volatility Margin

 The volatility margin helps understand abnormal intraday fluctuations in a scrip.
 You must honor your commitments during tremendous volatility in share prices when buying or selling.
-The calculation of the volatility margin depends upon the difference between the highest and lowest prices over a 45-day transaction cycle, where there will be a comparison with the lowest price.
+The calculation of the volatility margin depends upon the difference between the highest and lowest prices over a 45-day transaction cycle, where the lowest price will be compared.
 You need to pay the margin as cash or shares in your Demat account.

 Ad-hoc Margin